stonybrook-lin539-f21/main/source/02_n-grams/03_positive_grammars.md

 For each one of the following phenomena, write a positive $n$-gram grammar that handles it correctly.
 For some of them, you have to rephrase the phenomenon as a phonotactic constraint first.

 - **intervocalic voicing**: voiceless fricatives (assume *s* and *f*) may not occur between vowels (assume *a*, *i*, *u*)
 - **local assimilation**: *n* must be *m* before *b* or *p*
 - **local disimilation**: *rVr* becomes *lVr*, where *V* is *a*, *i*, or *u*
 - **penultimate stress**: in words with at least two syllables, stress falls on the last but one syllable (assume that words are strings of stress syllables ($\acute{\sigma}$) and unstressed syllables ($\sigma$))

-Once you're done, contrast the positive grammars against the negative ones.
+Once you're done, contrast the positive grammars against the negative ones from an earlier exercise.
 Can you identify some general guidelines for when a positive grammar is preferable to a negative one?
 :::